Wabinab/xenoblade-chronicles-2/src/19_histories.md

 ---

+In a darkly lit room.
+The translucent sun-orange glass implanted on the doors and room-high windows let some sunlight in, barely enough to lit the medieval-looking table.
+The table stretched from one end of the room to the other, with chairs on one end and to both sides of it; they were used for feasting in the past, repurposed for this meeting.
+Some pillars with perhaps ether flowing in it glowed behind where Amalthus sat, on one end of that table.
+While to his left, the Queen and her sidekicks; to his right, Niall, Aegaeon, and Mòrag.

-Inside the room with a giant table, looked like designed for feasting.
-Amalthus sat at the CEO seat at one end of the long table, with the Queen directly to his left, and Niall directly to his right.
-He began his speech with loud and clear voice, "My deepest thanks to you- for agreeing- to this ceasefire, Queen Raqura, Emperor Niall."
+"My deepest thanks to you- for agreeing- to this ceasefire, Queen Raqura, Emperor Niall."

-Queen Raqura was not very happy, slumping on her seat, satirizing, "As I recall from the Osirian Treaty of 350 years ago, the Praetorium was to **refrain** from intervention in times of war.
-And yet **here** you are, intervening. _But I trust you have a **suitable** justification, Your Eminence?_"
+The Queen, full of condensed anger, focused herself as she put her elbow on the table and loomed closer to the others, interrupted, "As I recall from the Osirian Treaty of 350 years ago, the Praetorium was to **refrain** from intervention in times of war.
+And yet **here** you are, intervening. _But- I trust you have a **suitable** justification, Your Eminence?_" She laid her back once more on the seat.

-He waited for her to finish releasing her smoke, answered boldly, "**Naturally!
+He understood her anger, let her finished before answering boldly, "**Naturally!
 But first**, to ensure- impartiality- in these negotiations, may I present Niranira, Acting Chairman of the Argentum Trade Guild."
-He was already seated there.
-"Furthermore, representing the Tantalese...
+He was already seated on the side of Uraya, after her sidekicks.
+The door opened and in walked Zeke, with the Praetor introducing, "Furthermore, representing the Tantalese...
 His Highness the Crown Prince Ozychlyrus Brounev Tantal... will also be attending."
-That's Zeke walking through the entrance of the door.

 "The Crown Prince?!
 The prodigal prince of Tantal..."
-Someone from the Urayan side was surprised.{{footnote: Actually, one don't know who spoke this, the voice one never heard before, so must be someone whom never spoke before.
-And one make guesses, yet again.}}
+One of the Queen's bodyguard was surprised.

 "Hahah!"
-Mòrag laughed a bit.
-She seated herself next to Niall, on the 2nd row.
-He must have hated that name.
+Mòrag laughed.
+He must've hated that name.

 ---

-Outside, above the building where they could easily see the parked Urayan and Mor Ardain ship.
-The various Mor Ardain and Urayan soldiers were guarding their ship, or just chatting; but they avoided contact with each other.
-Patroka and Mikhail watched atop the roof of building to the side, and nobody looked up.
+Atop the building overlooking where Urayan and Mor Ardain battleship parked, the soldiers, moving up and down, careful not to get near to their enemy's vicinity, did not look above them, on the roof.
+Who would have?
+They were too busy with their jobs, speaking or buying supplies or whatnots.
+Plus, Mikhail and Patroka were just a tiny dot on the horizon; they could've easily be mistaken as large birds resting after a long flight in the Cloud Sea.

 ![See how big the Mor Ardain ship compared to Uraya?](images/229_parked_ship.jpg)